 The 5% For Vets Fund

-The fund is inspired by my father's service in the Army.
+This veteran's charitable fund is inspired by my father's service in the Army.
 He served 2 combat tours in Vietnam (1966-1968) and was blessed to make it home.
 His memory lives on through this fund and his letters home as detailed in my blog.

 Support, Empower, Respect, Veterans and their families.